January 28, 2021

 depicted a few of the less salutary aspects of

-Muhammad’s biography, international and domestic
+Muhammad’s biography, international and

-Islamic agendas have openly converged with
+domestic Islamic agendas have openly converged

-vehement calls for universal application of
+with vehement calls for universal application

-Islamic blasphemy law. ...
+of Islamic blasphemy law. ...

-Now the results of polling data collected by
+Now the results of

-Wenzel Strategies during October 22 to 26, 2012,
+during October 22 to 26, 2012, from 600 US

-from 600 US Muslims, indicate widespread support
+Muslims, indicate widespread support among

-for this fundamental rejection of freedom
+this fundamental rejection of freedom

 expression, as guaranteed under the US